ThoughtWorksInc/DeepLearning.scala-website/plugins.md

 * A special subnetwork
 * A primary differentiable operator
 * Logging
-* Integration of a back-end other than nd4j
+* Integration of a new back-end other than nd4j

 ## How to use plugins?